Mark Haselkorn, PhD

 UW HCDE Box 352315, Seattle, WA 98195

-Mark Haselkorn is a Professor of Human Centered Design & Engineering at the University of Washington.
-He is Director of the Center for Collaborative Systems for Security, Safety, and Regional Resilience (CoSSaR), a multi-disciplinary environment where professionals from a wide range of entities (Federal, State, County, City, Tribal, International, Public and Private) team with university experts to align strategies, processes and investments in systems for security, safety and resilience.
-Dr. Haselkorn also founded and directs the UW's Interdisciplinary Program on Humanitarian Relief, a cross-campus program of research and education that works with the international humanitarian sector to improve humanitarian logistics and service systems.
-In this area, one of Dr. Haselkorn's current PhD students, Robin Mays, has received a prestigious, four-year National Science Foundation Graduate Fellowship (2012–2015).
+Mark Haselkorn is a Professor of Human Centered Design & Engineering at the University of Washington, specializing in the design and development of complex systems for multi-stakeholder collaboration.
+He directs the Center for Collaborative Systems for Security, Safety, and Regional Resilience (CoSSaR) (https://www.hcde.washington.edu/research/labs/cossar) a multi-disciplinary research and development environment where professionals from a wide range of entities (Federal, State, County, City, Tribal, International, Public and Private) team with university experts to align strategies, processes and investments in systems for security, safety and resilience.
+Current projects include the design and development of a cloud-based Virtual Collaboration Center in support of Integrated Corridor Management in the Seattle I-5 corridor, and evaluation and transition recommendations for enhanced technology along the U.S.-Canada maritime border.

 Dr. Haselkorn has conducted foundational research in the area of intelligent transportation systems, including development of the first Web-based real-time traveler information system (Traffic Reporter, 1990).
-Dr. Haselkorn is Past President of the IEEE Professional Communication Society, a member of the IEEE Medical Technology Policy Committee, and a current Board Member of the International Community on Information Systems for Crisis Response and Management (ISCRAM).
+Dr. Haselkorn is founder and Co-Chair of the Faculty-Administrators Collaboration Team (FACT), an initiative within the Federal Demonstration Partnerships (FDP) to bring together faculty and administrator teams to explore their current relationships and collaborative efforts in support of the research goals of individual organizations and the national research enterprise overall.

 PhD, English Language, University of Michigan, 1977